gangz/Tetris/IoP_Tetris.md

    But I encounter a bit difficult to real terminate the game (without UT, it is OK.
 But with UT, what's the responbilities?).

 27. Add the game over control logic. it is very ugly.
 (TO be check it further )
+     [master 570a24b] Add game over control

-28. It is time to elimiate a whole row.
-(TBC)
+28. It is time to elimiate a whole row. ()
+    Add an empty interface. (it is key for IoP.
+Find interface)